parse-community/parse-dashboard/README.md

 ### Persistent Filters

-`classPreference` allows for filters to be saved across sessions.
+The `classPreference` setting allows for data browser filters to be saved across sessions.
 To save the current filters, navigate to *App Settings > Export Class Preferences*.

 For example: